jonasjberg/jonasjberg.github.io/_posts/2016-11-16-static-site-generators.markdown

 Generating static sites
 -----------------------
-The static site generator enables a natural way of authoring while keeping the content and style separate.
+The static site generator enables a natural way of authoring while keeping content and style separate.
+The source material can be split up over many files in a complex structure, while still keeping the generatated website structure simple and compact.

+The content is authored in your favorite text editor.
+Simple _markdown_ syntax adds markup to the text.

 ### Jekyll
+There are __a lot__ of static site generators to choose from.
+[`Jekyll`][jekyll] is a popular choice.
+It is written and Ruby, is open source and integrates nicely with GitHub pages.

-The content is authored in your favorite text editor with markdown syntax.
-The static site generator [`jekyll`][jekyll] can be configured to watch for changes to the site.
-Any time the markdown source files are saved to disk, the entire site is rebuilt from scratch in (hopefully) a couple of hundred milliseconds.
+Jekyll can be configured to watch for changes to the site.
+When the markdown source files are saved to disk, the entire site is rebuilt from scratch in (hopefully) a couple of hundred milliseconds.
+This means that the website is continously updated as the content is authored, giving a nice preview; just like "[WYSIWYG][wysiwyg]" editors.

 This means adding content is very easy, everything is handled automatically by `jekyll`.
 After having arrived at a good enough design, new content can be added by simply creating text files in a directory.
 Contrast this to manually updating dozens of `html`-files and keeping track of a possibly complex directory hierarchy to be mirrored on the server.

+Jekyll also provides features for adding media content in various ways.
 This used to be done with a _Content Management System_.
 [Interesting read][cms-to-jekyll] about moving from traditional design using a _CMS_ to using `jekyll`.

 ### Closing thoughts
 This paired with your favourite version control system makes for a very